 If you can sit in the shade, you’ll be cooler and less likely to burn.
 If there’s no shade available where you’ll be going, consider bringing a portable sun umbrella with you, or setting up a tent or sun cover.
 You’ll be more comfortable and safe from the sun.

 Not only can cancer treatment make the skin sensitive, it can also make you prone to fatigue.
 Staying hydrated will help to keep you alert and awake in hot weather.
 Drink lots of liquids, and try eating fresh fruit to keep your fluid levels up.
 It will also help to keep you cool.

 A gentle scalp or face spritz can help to cool down your body and moisturise your skin.
-You can try making your own at home, or purchase this super-hydrating spray from Jennifer Young.
+You can try making your own at home, or purchase the super-hydrating Defiant Beauty Cool and Refresh Spritz.
 Here’s an insider tip: keep your spritz in the fridge for extra-cool relief!

 A cool shower or quick dip in the pool (if your treatment permits it) will help to lower your body temperature and provide some relief from the heat.
 If the pool water has chlorine in it, be sure to rinse off after your swim.
 This will prevent the chlorine from making your skin itchy or dry.
 Before using a swimming pool, check with your doctor that it’s safe for you to do so.

 Although you might be more sensitive to the sun than you were before your treatment, you can still enjoy the beautiful summer weather.
 All it takes is a little bit of preparation.